gatortim/TimTheEnchanter/README.md

 Approprate measurements and labels must be automatically associated with test data.

-An extensible test framework combined with static analysis can make this relatively easy.
+An extensible test framework combined with static analysis can achieve this.

 Eventually, this process can be fully automated as well, with AI/ML informing which tests provide the best value.